-While loops are loops that will continue to go until a condition is no longer true.
+While loops are loops that will continue to run while a condition is true.
 The reason they are called while loops because the code will repeat while a condition is still true.
 You can think of while loops as telling your app “while this happens, repeat this” or “while this hasn’t changed, repeat this”.

 Here are two examples to think about:

 You’re having a party and you want the music to keep playing until all your guests leave.
 You could describe your party as this loop:

 - do: keep playing music